- Cancer Information

-There are things you can do to cope with cognitive problems and improve your well-being and ability to manage daily life.
+There are a number of things you can do to cope with cognitive problems, improve your wellbeing and manage daily life.

 Keep a diary of the differences you notice, including the time of day and what you were doing.
-This can make it easier to plan your day, and the record may also be useful when you talk with your healthcare team.
+This can make it easier to plan your day and may be useful when you talk with your health care team.

-- Use a diary or smartphone/mobile features such as reminders or alarms, store lists, etc.
+- Use a diary or smartphone features, such as reminders, alarms and lists.

 - Set times each day to check your to-do lists and reminders.